gazaskygeeks/Coding-Foundations-course/coursebook/Week 01/session-01/intro-to-html.md

 - `<html>`: This tag signals that from here on we are going to write in HTML code.

 - `<head>`: This is where all the metadata for the page goes — stuff mostly meant for search engines and other computer programs.

+- `<meta>` - This is a tag for providing metadata (data about our data) to the page.
+We can use meta tags to display what character set we are using or for SEO (Search Engine Optimization) purposes.

+- `<title>` - This tag gives the page a title that can be displayed in the tab of your browser.

 - `<body>`: This is where the content of the page goes.